ADRC Response - Coronavirus Emergency

 Call the ADRC 920-448-4300 for information about other food options.

-We will be accepting on-line ordering with carry out and Eat Street delivery only.
-Suspending in-restaurant dining.
+We are open for carry out and delivery only at this time.
 Go to groundedcafegb.org to order.

 We diligently practice ServSafe® guidelines.